 Walk from Oaks Barn Farm

-Walk to Inkberrow, turning left out of the farm gate take the first road on the right for Knighton Lane: https://www.google.com/maps/dir/Oaks+Barn+Farm,+Knowle+Fields,+Alcester+B49+5LS,+UK/Inkberrow/@52.2185234,-1.9827156,13.17z/data=!4m15!4m14!1m5!1m1!1s0x4870c2f5feaddd4d:0xe199d23f2bbb853!2m2!1d-1.931887!2d52.21765!1m5!1m1!1s0x4870c262e11c8021:0x8eda58dca7788e04!2m2!1d-1.9798934!2d52.2145659!3e2!5i2
+Walk to Inkberrow.
+Turn left out of the farm gate.
+Take the first road on the right for Knighton Lane. https://www.google.com/maps/dir/Oaks+Barn+Farm,+Knowle+Fields,+Alcester+B49+5LS,+UK/Inkberrow/@52.2185234,-1.9827156,13.17z/data=!4m15!4m14!1m5!1m1!1s0x4870c2f5feaddd4d:0xe199d23f2bbb853!2m2!1d-1.931887!2d52.21765!1m5!1m1!1s0x4870c262e11c8021:0x8eda58dca7788e04!2m2!1d-1.9798934!2d52.2145659!3e2!5i2

 During the Civil War, in 1645, Charles I left his maps in the church, after staying the night at the vicarage